Nick-Sigua/Election_Analytics_Sigua/First_Blog.md

 **Swing states.** Like in the last election we covered, we will estimate the impact of the electoral vote through the swing states, again denoted as the whiter colored states with a maximum 2% win margin.
 The swing states for this election are: Florida, Michigan, Minnesota, Pennsylvania, and Wisconsin.

-When solely considering the two-party swing vote electorate, Trump won 50.28% of the popular vote, or 12,942,185 votes.
+When solely considering the two-party swing state vote electorate, Trump won 50.28% of the popular vote, or 12,942,185 votes.
 However, Trump won 84.27%, or 75 of the total 89 available electoral votes from these states.

 On the other hand, Clinton won 49.72% of the popular vote, or 12,799,022 of the votes available in these states.
 Yet, Clinton only won 15.73%, or 14 of the the total 89 electoral votes from these states.